citizenlabsgr/absentee/README.md

 After your local clerk receives your request to vote by mail, it may take a few more days for that fact to be reflected on your registration status.

-Repeat [step 1](#top) every couple days until it shows that you've been added to the permanent absentee voter list:
+Repeat [step 1](#top) every few days until it shows that you've been added to the permanent absentee voter list:

 ![You Are Registered](images/mvic-registration.png)